Skip to Content

 20. Costume Jewelry You’ve Outgrown

-Let go of broken, mismatched, tarnished, or dated items and organize what remains so you can see and use it.
+Let go of broken, tarnished, or dated pieces and organize what remains so you actually wear it.

 21. Excess Scarves